A Year in BusTub

 Introduction

-It has been almost a year since I started working on BusTub, the educational database system for CMU 15-445/645 (Database System) course.
-Significant transformations have taken place in the system, and it is an excellent time to revisit all these things and set the next milestone for the system.
+It has been almost a year since I started working on BusTub, the educational database system for the CMU 15-445/645 (Database Systems) course.
+The system has undergone significant transformations, so this is an excellent time to revisit those changes and set its next milestone.

-Back to where it started, I had not imagined working on BusTub until an email popped up in my mailbox: “Do you want to be a TA for 15-445 this fall?“.
-It was from Andy Pavlo shortly after I accepted the MSCS offer from CMU.
+To return to where it started, I had not imagined working on BusTub until an email popped up in my inbox: “Do you want to be a TA for 15-445 this fall?”
+It was from Andy Pavlo, shortly after I accepted the MSCS offer from CMU.

-I heard rumors that CMU courses are super challenging, and I was wondering if I would have enough time to participate in the course as a TA in my first semester at CMU.
-After I explained my concerns, Andy hired me as a system developer so that I could focus on coding without worrying about all the other stuff, and I went ahead to land big features to the codebase.
-I created pull requests very quickly and the review queue soon accumulated.
-Wan spent too much time reviewing my PRs that Andy asked him to focus on his research.
-Yuchen took over the mission and got all remaining PRs merged.
-Interestingly, when the former TA Abi returned from TileDB in spring 2023, she complained that the codebase had changed too much since her last time as a TA.
-And lastly, I discovered that the course load at CMU is not as hard as I thought it to be, so I decided to host office hours and became more like a TA for the second half of the fall semester.
+I had heard rumors that CMU courses were super challenging, and I wondered whether I would have enough time to participate in the course as a TA during my first semester at CMU.
+After I explained my concerns, Andy hired me as a system developer so that I could focus on coding without worrying about all the other stuff, and I went ahead and landed big features in the codebase.
+I created pull requests very quickly, and the review queue soon grew.
+Wan spent so much time reviewing my PRs that Andy asked him to focus on his research.
+Yuchen took over the mission and got all the remaining PRs merged.
+Interestingly, when former TA Abi returned from TileDB in spring 2023, she complained that the codebase had changed too much since her last time as a TA.
+Finally, I discovered that the course load at CMU was not as heavy as I had expected, so I decided to host office hours and became more like a TA during the second half of the fall semester.

-On the one hand, we got feedback from students that the benchmarks and optimizations were fun to work on, and they tried to beat each other on the leaderboard.
-On the other hand, students complain that the course is more challenging than their senior alumina has told them.
-But overall, BusTub is becoming more like a SQL database system in that people can learn and connect deeply with what the database industry is doing, which is a good starting point for anyone pursuing a database career or to understand more about system programming.
+On the one hand, students told us that the benchmarks and optimizations were fun to work on, and they tried to beat each other on the leaderboard.
+On the other hand, students complained that the course was more challenging than senior alumni had told them.
+Overall, though, BusTub is becoming more like a SQL database system through which people can learn about and connect deeply with what the database industry is doing.
+It is a good starting point for anyone pursuing a database career or seeking to understand more about systems programming.

 New Features